Alejandro de la Fuente

 Robert Woods Bliss Professor of Latin American History and Economics

 Professor of African and African American Studies and of History

-Professor de la Fuente is the founding Director of the Afro-Latin American Research Institute at the Hutchins Center for African & African American Research and the faculty Chair of the Cuban Studies Program.
-He is the Senior Editor of the journal Cuban Studies and the Editor of Transition.
+Professor de la Fuente is the founding Director of the Afro-Latin American Research Institute at the Hutchins Center for African & African American Research and the faculty Chair of the Cuba Studies Program, DRCLAS.
+He is also the Senior Editor of the journal Cuban Studies.